This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Notably, the Japanese flights also carried medical supplies for the Chinese government.
 They included thousands of surgical masks, safety goggles and 50 sets of protective suits.

-Macao, a semi-autonomous city in southern China, has confirmed at least seven cases of the Wuhan coronavirus.
+Macao, a semi-autonomous city in southern China, has confirmed at least eight cases of the Wuhan coronavirus.

 The outbreak has had a devastating impact on tourism in the gambling enclave, which relies heavily on mainland Chinese visitors.
 Gambling is illegal on the mainland and Lunar New Year is usually a particularly busy time for Macao’s casinos.
 But not this year — tourism to the city has dropped 73.6% year-on-year, the Macao government announced Wednesday.